quicwg/base-drafts/draft-ietf-quic-transport.md

 Note:

-: Allowing retransmision of a packet contradicts other advice in this document that recommends the creation of new packet numbers for every packet.
+: Allowing retransmission of a packet contradicts other advice in this document that recommends the creation of new packet numbers for every packet.
 Sending new packet numbers is primarily of advantage to loss recovery and congestion control, which are not expected to be relevant for a closed connection.